 First things first: every author needs a book proofreader.
 No matter how many times you’ve read and re-read your book, I can guarantee you’ve missed mistakes because:

 Working with a book proofreader is an essential part of the publishing process.
 Typos and grammar slips are extremely off-putting, and they undermine your image as a talented, professional author.
-If you’re serious about your book (ebook or print, self-published or traditionally published) then you need to take book proofreading seriously too.
+If you’re serious about your book (ebook or print, self-published or traditionally published) then you need to take proofreading seriously too.